SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 **Grid into Track info**

-* Track :A path or a line on which metal layers are drawn for routing.
+* Track:A path or a line on which metal layers are drawn for routing.
 Track is used to define the height of the standard cell.
-* To implement our own stdcell, few guidelines must be followed
+* To implement our own standard cell, few guidelines must be followed
 * I/O ports must lie on the intersection on Horizontal and vertical tracks
-* Width and Height of standard cell are odd mutliples of Horizontal track pitch and Vertical track pitch
+* Width and Height of standard cell are odd multiples of Horizontal track pitch and Vertical track pitch
 * This information is defined in tracks.info
 ```
 li1 X 0.23 0.46